BabitMF/bmf/README.md

 # BMF - Cross-platform, customizable video processing framework with strong GPU acceleration

-**BMF(Babit Multimedia Framework)** is a cross-platform, customizable multimedia processing framework developed by [**ByteDance**](https://www.bytedance.com/en).
-It has been improved and well tested to address the challenges in our real production environments for more 4 years.
+**BMF (Babit Multimedia Framework)** is a cross-platform, customizable multimedia processing framework developed by [**ByteDance**](https://www.bytedance.com/en).
+With over 4 years of testing and improvements, BMF has been tailored to adeptly tackle challenges in our real-world production environments.
 Now it's widely used in ByteDance's video streaming, live transcoding, cloud editing and mobile pre/post processing scenarios.
 More than 2 bilion videos are processed by the framework everyday.

-Here are some high-level features:
+Here are some key features:

-- Cross platform - Native support for Linux/Windows/Mac operating systems and x86/ARM CPUs.
+- Cross-Platform Support: Native compatibility with Linux, Windows, and Mac OS, as well as optimization for both x86 and ARM CPUs.

-- Easy to use - BMF offers Python/Go/C++ APIs, allowing users to code in their preferred programming language.
+- Easy to use: BMF provides Python, Go, and C++ APIs, allowing developers the flexibility to code in their favourite languages.

-- Customizable - Developers can further extend the feature of the framework by developing their own modules in a loosely decoupled manner.
+- Customizability: Developers can enhance the framework's features by adding their own modules, thanks to its decoupled architecture.

-- High performance - BMF features a powerful scheduling engine and has strong supports for heterogeneous acceleration hardware.
+- High performance: BMF has a powerful scheduler and strong support for heterogeneous acceleration hardware.
 Moreover, [**NVIDIA**](https://www.nvidia.com/) has been cooperating with us to develop a highly optimized GPU pipeline for video transcoding and AI inference.

-- Seamless data coversion backend - Versatile data format conversion support across widely used frameworks（PyTorch、OpenCV）and hardware devices (CPU/GPU).
+- Efficient data conversion: BMF offers seamless data format conversions across popular frameworks (PyTorch/OpenCV/TensorRT) and between hardware devices (CPU/GPU).

-Please visit our website [https://babitmf.github.io/](https://babitmf.github.io/) for more details.
+Dive deeper into BMF's capabilities on [our website](https://babitmf.github.io/) for more details.

 ## Quick Experience
 In this section, we will directly showcase the capabilities of the BMF framework around five dimensions: **Transcode**, **Edit**, **Meeting/Broadcaster**, **GPU acceleration**, and **AI Inference**.
 For all the demos provided below, corresponding implementations and documentation are available on Google Colab, allowing you to experience them intuitively.